web-ext-experiments/webrtc/api.md

 permission to a particular page.

-Extensions can use this event to avoid excessive user prompts (i.e., by allowing an RTCPeerConnection for a given origin if the user has already granted access to their media devices for that origin).
+Extensions can use this event to avoid excessive user prompts (i.e., by avoiding also asking for permission to establish a peer connection if the user has already granted access to their media devices for the origin).

 ```js
 function listener(origin, permissions) { ... }